 It was concluded after a concentrated effort to discuss the above problems that the IARP Treaty inflexibility would remain a difficulty.
 However it was determined that a revision of T/R 61-01 would be attempted to incorporate one of the best features of the IARP, e.g. passing the responsibility for ensuring competency with HAREC requirements to a non CEPT administration wishing to join T/R 61-01 by requiring in future a Statement of Conformity from a non-CEPT administration seeking to join T/R 61-01.
 Once this had been achieved a natural progression was to make similar modifications to ECC Recommendation (05)06 concerning the CEPT Amateur Novice Licence.

-WG FM decided that subsequent to the PC process, ECO should inform CITEL that CEPT considers that the work on attempting to harmonise the CEPT Amateur Licence (and Novice Licence) and the IARP had been concluded by permitting administrations outside CEPT to declare the conformity of their licensing regime with the requirements of T/R 61-02 and ERC Report 32 for the full and novice licence respectively.
+WG FM decided then that subsequent to the process, ECO informed CITEL, other regional organisations and national regulatory authorities that CEPT considers that the work on attempting to harmonise the CEPT Amateur Licence (and Novice Licence) and the IARP had been concluded by permitting administrations outside CEPT to declare the conformity of their licensing regime with the requirements of T/R 61-02 (Last amended June 2020) and ERC Report 32 for the full and novice licence respectively.

-In addition, ERC Report 32 was revised to be in line with T/R 61-01 (ongoing process).
+In addition, ERC Report 32 was revised to be in line with T/R 61-01.
 ERC Report 32 deals with the syllabus for the CEPT Amateur Novice Licence.

 The webpage of the Radio Amateur Forum Group (RAFG) of the Working Group Frequency Management can be found here.

-Agenda Item 1.1 of the World Radio Conference 2019 will consider an allocation of the frequency band 50-54 MHz to the amateur service in Region 1, in accordance with Resolution 658 (WRC-15).
-The preparation for WRC-19 will be inside the CEPT in CPG PT D.
+Agenda Item 1.1 of the World Radio Conference 2019 considers an allocation of the frequency band 50-54 MHz to the amateur service in Region 1, in accordance with Resolution 658 (WRC-15).
+A secondary allocation of 50-52 MHz was made to the Radio Amateur service by WRC-19.

 Information on Frequently Asked Questions (FAQs) is available under FAQs.